August 11, 2018 • Sarah Jean Gosney

 Week three is supposed to be meditation (only three minutes a day), but I actually started meditating from week one.
 I did this because I usually woke up with a ritual cup of coffee in the morning, and even though the caffeine didn’t particularly affect me, I still love the stuff, and it signaled to me that it was time to wake up.

 I will say this has made me calmer and more able to bounce back from stress.
+If I am beginning to feel overwhelmed, I will do a quick three-five minute meditation, and I’m always amazed how much this calms me down.
 I’m sure it has helped me in other ways too.